 Air Liquide (airliquide.com) is a global supplier of gas and services to business and is headquartered and listed in France.
 Its industrial gases business has applications in areas such as extending the shelf life of food (reduced wastage).
-It supplies gases for desulphurisation in oil refining and is a major provider of ultra-high purity gases for semiconductor manufacturing.
-It also offers exposure to the development of green hydrogen and its potential applications in harder to decarbonise sectors.
+It supplies gases for desulphurisation in oil refining and is a leading provider of ultra-high purity gases for semiconductor manufacturing.
+It also offers exposure to the potential for green hydrogen and its ability to tackle harder to decarbonise sectors (such as heavy industry and long-haul transport).

 The company holds many thousands of patents (including applications) reflecting the bespoke nature of its offering in areas such as hydrogen and carbon capture and storage.
-Air Liquide's revenues are characterised by long-term "take or pay" arrangements, which makes revenues more predictable.
-Its long-term contracts are typically indexed to energy prices.
+Air Liquide's revenues are characterised by long-term "take or pay" arrangements (contracts under which customers pay regardless of whether they use the full service or product), which makes revenues more predictable.
+Its long-term contracts are typically indexed-linked to energy prices.